-10 tips for travelling in Japan on a budget
+10 tips – How to do Japan on a budget

 Japan isn’t well known as a top budget travel destination for good reason, it isn’t cheap.
 But if you want to know how to do Japan on a budget here are the top 10 tips.
 Japan appears on almost every travellers list at some point or another as it is a truly unique and beautiful place to visit.
-Read on to find out how to visit the land of the rising sun even with a budget.
+Read on to find out how to visit Japan on a shoestring budget.

 1. Cut out the middle man

 Avoid organised tours in Japan and you can save yourself a bundle of cash.
 The transport network in Japan is world famous for being reliable and with the recent upgrades to provide signs in English at many major cities it is now easier to use than ever before.
-By using sites like http://www.hyperdia.com/en/ you can plan your journeys easily online.
+By using sites like Hyperdia you can plan your journeys easily online.
 Plan out the perfect Japan backpacking itinerary before you visit to save money and time.

 Although Japans railways are super reliable and easy to use they sure aren’t cheap!
 That’s where a JR rail pass comes in.
 Buy a 7, 14 or 21 day pass to use on all JR trains including Shinkansen bullet trains and even the Hiroshima-Miyajima ferry.
 Just pre-book online and pick up at specified major stations when you arrive in Japan to save a bundle of cash.